zamurda/dune-classification/README.md

 # dune-classification
-Pattern receognition algorithms for the classification of reconstructed particles for the DUNE experriment.
+Pattern receognition algorithms for the classification of reconstructed particles for the DUNE experiment.